 - Total for the three years: £38,750

 Bryony had to stop hairdressing from 23 March 2020 for the duration of the coronavirus lockdown.
 She is able to start some work again from 4 July 2020, but on a much-reduced basis.
-Bryony’s trade has therefore been adversely affected by the coronavirus both up to 13 July and beyond, and she claims both SEISS grants.
+Bryony’s trade has therefore been adversely affected by the coronavirus both up to 13 July and beyond, and she claims the first two SEISS grants.

 The grants will be calculated by finding her average profit over the 3 years, which is £38,750 divided by 3 = £12,916.
 This is then divided by 12 to find an average monthly profit figure of £1,076.